 A visit to Canada’s second-largest city is about living in the urban space, meeting the locals, and sharing a moment.
-Just go by Old Montreal, where you can admire the city’s historic side with architecture dating back to its 1642 founding.
+Visit Old Montreal, where you can admire the city’s historic side with architecture dating back to its 1642 founding.
 Or spend some time in the bohemian Plateau Mont-Royal, which attracts young artists and students in part thanks to nearby McGill University.

-Montreal is also about eating, of course.
+And Montreal is also about eating.
 With one of the highest number of restaurants per capita in North America, the city has in recent decades moved away from classic French and Italian fare to let its creative spirits soar.
-Most chefs are happy to champion local farmers and products on their menus for a taste of the entire province, land to sea.
+Most chefs are happy to champion local farmers and products on their menus, allowing for a taste of the entire province, land to sea.
 (Though you’d be remiss if you didn’t try the smoked meats.)
 Independent bakeries, cafés, specialized food boutiques, and restaurants thrive in every neighborhood—you’ll want to pack your stretchy pants.

 Where to stay in Montreal

 Inspired by the 1960s midcentury-modern aesthetic, Hôtel Le Germain’s 2019 renovations transformed this downtown property into an elegant space with outstanding service.
 Visitors are welcomed to the 100-room hotel by the rainbow-hued facade created by artist Michelle Hoogveld as part of the Mural festival, a yearly summer event that champions urban art.
 The rooms give prime views of Mount Royal or the skyscrapers along the street and, depending on the room, accents range from round beds to hanging bubble chairs.

 Fairmont Le Queen Elizabeth